prachit082/prachit082/README.md

 A passionate developer from India.
 <br>
  It’s my privilege to share my interests, stories, photos and skills with you.
 I'm passionate about learning new technologies.
- You can see below a sampling of the many things I've accomplished.
+ You can see below a sampling of the many things I've accomplished.👇🏻
 <br><br>
 </h2>